Backtracking algorithms¶

 is the list of paths:

-As per the requirements, after finding a node with a value of \(7\), the search should continue, thus the return
+As per the requirements, after finding a node with a value of \(7\), the search should continue.
+As a result, the return

 statement after recording the solution should be removed.
 The figure below compares the search processes with and without retaining the return